Former deputy's graft sentence casts shadow on Iran's Ahmadinejad

 Ahmadinejad has denied the allegations, which linked him to the case, and his supporters say they are politically motivated.

-Senior officials have since expressed concern public splits within Iran’s factionalized elite might undermine negotiations with major world powers on its disputed nuclear program.
+Senior officials have since expressed concern public splits within Iran’s factionalised elite might undermine negotiations with major world powers on its disputed nuclear programme.

 In a speech in late March for example, Iran’s Supreme Leader Ayatollah Ali Khamenei urged any critics of the government leading the negotiations, led by Ahmadinejad’s successor, centrist Hassan Rouhani, not to use insults.